Starenergyems/DR_onsite/README.md

 - `event_end`   – end time of the DR event (must be later than the start time)
 - `records` – 15-minute meter records covering the baseline weekdays’ event windows, their 22:00–24:00 windows, and the event day’s event/22:00–24:00 windows.
 - `contract_capacity_kw` – the participant’s contract capacity in kW (CBL2).
 If provided, the final CBL will be the smaller of `CBL1 + AF` and this contract capacity
-- Optional: `assumed_adjust_avg_kw` – if computing before the event and you do not have event-day 22:00–24:00 data, provide an assumed average; otherwise AF uses actual data.
+- Optional: `assumed_af_kw` – if computing before the event and you do not have event-day 22:00–24:00 data, provide an assumed average (used for AF); otherwise AF uses actual data.

 When called, the endpoint will: